rkeeves/selenide-dirty-tricks/light/Polling.md

-# How long will it take?
+# How does it poll?

 When we: